Skip to main content

 • Except for rural areas of opportunity, local governments are required to assess the feasibility of providing sanitary sewer for developments of more than 50 lots, on a 10-year planning horizon.

-More info can be found on the Florida Department of Environmental Protection’s House Bill 1379 Fact Sheet and Frequently Asked Questions.
+More information can be found on the Florida Department of Environmental Protection’s

 WHAT IS THE PLAN FOR ORANGE COUNTY?

-• Increase sewer connection requirements
+• Increased sewer connection requirements (Wekiwa PFA and Orange County PVAs)

 Septic Upgrade Incentive Rebates: Are You Eligible?